valory-xyz/autonolas-registries/scripts/deployment/l2/README.md

 - `useLedger`: a flag whether to use the hardware wallet (`true`) or proceed with the seed-phrase accounts (`false`);
 - `derivationPath`: a string with the derivation path;
 - `providerName`: a network type (see `hardhat.config.js` for the network configurations);
-- `fxGovernorTunnelAddress`: FxGovernorTunnelAddress contract address deployed during the `autonolas-governance` bridge-related deployment.
+- `fxGovernorTunnelAddress`: FxGovernorTunnelAddress contract address deployed for the L1-L2 bridge-related deployment.

 The Gnosis Safe contracts addresses are provided in order to deploy a Gnosis Safe multisig implementation contract.
 The deployment accounts for the address of the Gnosis Safe master copy [v1.3.0](https://github.com/safe-global/safe-deployments/blob/main/src/assets/v1.3.0/gnosis_safe.json).